ihavalyova/DiAtomic/Diatom.tex.md

 \chi^2 = \sum_{i=1}^{n} \left[ \frac{E_{i}^{obs} - E_{i}^{cal}(\mathbf{x})}{\sigma_i} \right]^2
 $$

 where the computed energies are functions of the parameters that we would like to determine by minimizing the $\chi^2$ value.
-The dependance $E_{i}^{cal}(\mathbf{x})$ is in general nonlinear therefore an iterative procedure will be applied - starting from some trial values of the parameters a corrections will be generated and added to the current values on each iteration that will improve the $\chi^2$ value.
+The dependance $E_{i}^{cal}(\mathbf{x})$ is in general nonlinear therefore an iterative procedure will be applied - starting from some trial values of the parameters a corrections will be generated and added to the current values on each iteration whcih will improve the $\chi^2$ value.
 The corrections will be found by solving the system:

 $$
 E_{i}^{obs} - E_{i}^{cal}(\mathbf{x}^{(0)}) - \sum_{j=1}^{m} \frac{\partial{E_{i}^{cal}}}{\partial x_{j}} \bigg\rvert_{x_j=x_{j}^{(0)}} \Delta x_{j} = 0